pamod-madubashana/TelegramFileServer/README.md

 # Telegram File Server

 Telegram File Server is a powerful, self-hosted media server application that integrates with Telegram bots to provide file storage, organization, and streaming capabilities through a web interface.
+It now supports multi-user access with per-file ownership and access control.

 ## Features